authgear/authgear-server/docs/specs/user-profile/design.md

 - `minLength`
 - `properties`

-### Custom attributes and the resolver

-The resolver originally can tell whether the request is authenticated.
-If the developer has defined a custom attribute to store the role of the user, the developer will want to know the role of the user as well.
-Then the backend server can do authentication and authorization by forwarding a subrequest to the resolver, without the overhead of calling the Admin API.

-The resolver includes the custom attributes of the end-user as a base64URL encoded JSON under the header `x-authgear-user-custom-attributes`.

 ### Access control on custom attributes

 The Admin API and the portal always have full access to all custom attributes.